nicai-cloud/cai-gift-shop-api/README.md

 4. Click on the "Places" tab
 5. Click on the "Create place index" button and name it "AustraliaAddressIndex" and select "HERE" as Data Provider and create the place index
 6. After the index is created, reference it in the python code
-7. Attach an inline-policy to EC2 role so that it is allowed for Action "geo:SearchPlaceIndexForSuggestions" on the above created resource "arn:aws:geo:ap-southeast-2:940482453018:place-index/AustraliaAddressIndex"
+7. Attach an inline-policy to EC2 role so that it is allowed for Action "geo:SearchPlaceIndexForSuggestions" on the above created resource "arn:aws:geo:ap-southeast-2:940482453018:place-index/AustraliaAddressIndex", remember to update the account id here for the particular account.

 To build and run docker container locally: docker build -t cai-gift-shop-api .